godot-escoria/escoria-docs/api/CameraSetPosCommand.md

 `camera_set_pos time x y`

-Moves the camera to the given absolute position over a time period.
+Moves the centre of the camera view to the given absolute position over a time period.

 **Parameters**